arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 #### Check Your FoundriesFactory

-Have a look to your factories by going to [Foundries.io factories page](https://app.foundries.io/factories)
+Have a look at your factories by going to [Foundries.io factories page](https://app.foundries.io/factories)

 ![Foundries.io factories page](assets/foundries-factories.png)